buchgr/bazel-remote/README.md

    --grpc_proxy.url value The base URL to use for a grpc proxy backend.
       [$BAZEL_REMOTE_GRPC_PROXY_URL]

-   --grpc_proxy.key_file value Path to the key used to autheticate with the
+   --grpc_proxy.key_file value Path to a key used to authenticate with the
-      proxy backend.
-Enables mTLS.
-If this flag is provided also --grpc_proxy.cert_file must be passed
+      proxy backend using mTLS.
+If this flag is provided, then grpc_proxy.cert_file must also be specified.
       [$BAZEL_REMOTE_GRPC_PROXY_KEY_FILE]

-   --grpc_proxy.cert_file value Path to the certificate used to autheticate
+   --grpc_proxy.cert_file value Path to a certificate used to authenticate
-      with the proxy backend.
-Enables mTLS.
-If this flag is provided also --grpc_proxy.key_file must be passed.",
+      with the proxy backend using mTLS.
+If this flag is provided, then grpc_proxy.key_file must also be specified.
       [BAZEL_REMOTE_GRPC_PROXY_CERT_FILE]

    --http_proxy.url value The base URL to use for a http proxy backend.